28 October, 2024

 TikTok Safe Zones

-TikTok’s safe area is determined by vertical, horizontal, and square video and the length of the advertising caption.
+TikTok’s safe area is determined by vertical, horizontal, and square videos, and the length of the advertising caption.
 The platform encourages vertical videos with a resolution of more than 540×960.
-Below we share accurate templates of different In-Feed Ads formats, in which crucial elements are not cut off.
+Below we share accurate templates of different In-Feed Ads formats with crucial elements not cut off.

 Safe zones in TikTok for square, vertical and horizontal videos